Pay & Entitlements

 Federal income tax withholding on military pay follows the rules in IRS Publication 15-T, Federal Income Tax Withholding Methods.
 The employer (DFAS) computes withholding each pay period based on the member's Form W-4 elections — filing status, number of dependents, additional withholding, and any pre-tax deductions like Traditional TSP — using either the Percentage Method or the Wage Bracket Method described in Pub 15-T.

 Only taxable wages are subject to withholding.
-In military pay, basic pay and most special / incentive pays are taxable; allowances such as BAH, BAS, DLA, MALT, per diem, TLE, OHA, COLA, and clothing allowance are non-taxable per IRS Publication 3 and 26 U.S.C. § 134.
+In military pay, basic pay and most special / incentive pays are taxable; allowances such as BAH, BAS, DLA, MALT, per diem, TLE, OHA, overseas (OCONUS) COLA, and clothing allowance are non-taxable per IRS Publication 3 and 26 U.S.C. § 134.
+CONUS COLA is the exception — it is taxable and appears on the W-2 (DoD FMR Vol. 7A Table 44-4, Note 12).

 IRS Publication 15-T · IRS Publication 3 · 26 U.S.C. § 134